pyrypp/carbon_sink_mapping/README.md

   - Biomass
 - Working on a data science project as a team
   - Task division
-  - Sharing data
-  - Sharing code
+  - Sharing data and code

 ## Potential next steps
 - Building a more accurate model for tree compatibility